What Is Focused Attention in Childhood?

 For school-aged children, focus is important in the classroom.
 A child needs to be able to screen out distractions like a peer tapping a pencil, noises in the hallway, and squirrels on the tree out the window.

 In order to focus, a child needs to be able to listen to the teacher and complete tasks, despite these other things going on in the environment.
 Teachers generally reach out to parents if a child is struggling to stay focused for very long.
+To learn how to help your child with focused attention in just 2 minutes a day, sign up for this course by Dr. Anna Kroncke, clinical psychologist.

 Symptoms of Lack of Focused Attention in Childhood